rbrabson/behave/README.md

 - **Repeat**: Repeats its child until it fails.
 Returns Running while child succeeds (and resets it), Failure when child fails.
 - **RepeatN**: Executes its child a specific number of times before returning the child's last result.
 Returns Running until MaxCount is reached.
 - **WhileSuccess**: Returns Running as long as its child is either Running or Success, and returns Failure otherwise.
 Useful for creating loops.
+- **WhileFailure**: Returns Running as long as its child is either Running or Failure, and returns Success otherwise.
+Useful for retry loops.
 - **Invert**: Inverts the result of its child.
 Changes Success to Failure and Failure to Success.
 Running and Ready states pass through unchanged.
 - **AlwaysSuccess**: Always returns Success regardless of its child's result.
 Useful for ensuring a branch always succeeds.
 - **AlwaysFailure**: Always returns Failure regardless of its child's result.
 Useful for ensuring a branch always fails.